1. What’s your story? Where are you from?

 I haven’t done any formal studies, I did some short courses in Melbourne!
 One on interior design principles at RMIT, and Ceramics classes at studio Artemis and SOCA.

 8. Where do you see yourself in five years?

-Hopefully still making ceramics as a living.. maybe even have some sort of shop front with my studio behind it or something like that! (the dream) Mmmmm maybe I’ll be better organised by then (haha.. maybe..) -organised enough to have some overseas stockists!
+Hopefully still making ceramics as a living.. maybe even have some sort of shop front with my studio behind it or something like that! (the dream) Mmmmm maybe I’ll be better organized by then (haha.. maybe..) -organized enough to have some overseas stockists!

 9. What about in ten?

 Maybe I’ll have a cool house on a nice big plot of land in the country with chickens and a goat and a big huge pottery studio and I’ll work away in my studio to fund long trips overseas! (but really… Hopefully still making ceramics in ten year’s time!
 It doesn’t matter where!)

 10. What do you hope to achieve with your art?

 Personally, a happy life where I don’t have to live out the conventional regular life we are told to aim for… For others- I want to create work that might bring joy to somebody.. create works that can become a keepsake, something that they will own and take pride in and that they really love! 🙂 The idea of somebody treasuring something enough to want to pass it down a generation is also so exciting (not that I’m saying my work is worth that but in my imagination that such a romantic idea!)

 11. Now, tell us a little more about you as a person: what is your favourite food?

 Ummmm… Japanese OR Ethiopian!
 Or my grandma’s cooking.
 But if I’m hungover a really epic toastie (lol).. hmmm maybe everything is my favourite.. depends on my mood.